 - Lifestyle changes

-Make sure you consult with the healthcare provider to determine if you should go for the surgical or non-surgical treatment options depending on your situation.
+Consult with the healthcare provider to determine if you should choose surgical or non-surgical treatment options depending on your situation.

 Remember that the same surgery used to diagnose endometriosis or adhesions is used to treat and eliminate adhesions.
 This way, you will not have to go through surgery two times.